-When asked by ESPN, Curry responded he was not aiming for the ref, but simply threw it “out of frustration,” adding that “I’ve got better aim than that.”
+When asked by ESPN, Curry responded that he was not aiming for the ref, but simply threw it “out of frustration,” adding that, “I’ve got better aim than that.”
 Curry wasn’t the only one chastised for bad behavior — teammates Kevin Durant and Andre Iguodala were also in on the fracas.
 Durant — who received an ejection alongside Curry for arguing with the referee — has yet to receive any official punishment, but Iguodala was handed down a $15,000 fine for verbally assaulting a referee, according to ESPN.
 This isn’t the first mouth guard mishap for Curry, either — he was also ejected and fined $25,000, according to Sports Illustrated, for tossing his mouth guard in Game 6 of the 2016 NBA Finals.

-$50,000 for disparaging Mormons
+- $50,000 for disparaging Mormons

-In 1997, the foundering Utah Jazz were facing elimination from the playoffs, a flu-ridden Michael Jordan was on a liquid diet and Dennis Rodman was under fire once again for both lackluster post-season play and vulgar remarks.
+In 1997, the floundering Utah Jazz was facing elimination from the playoffs, a flu-ridden Michael Jordan was on a liquid diet and Dennis Rodman was under fire once again for both lackluster post-season play and vulgar remarks.
 This time — it was the third incident that season, resulting in him being hit with NBA fines — Rodman earned the largest fine the NBA had ever dished out up to that point.
 The reason?
 Rodman used choice language while attacking Mormons.
 According to The New York Times, he subsequently indicated he didn’t know Mormonism was a religion.
 His coach later suggested that Rodman might have thought “Mormon” was a synonym for “Utah resident.”

-$100,000 for avoiding the media
+- $100,000 for avoiding the media

-$500,000 for lying about an off-court injury
+- $500,000 for lying about an off-court injury

-In 2007, Lakers forward Vladimir Radmanovic was fined nearly 10 percent of his $5.2 million salary.
+In 2007, former Lakers forward Vladimir Radmanovic was fined nearly 10% of his $5.2 million salary.
 What was the crime that drew such a massive penalty?
 He separated his shoulder while attempting to snowboard for the first time ever.
 The dangerous undertaking violated his contract — but that wasn’t the sole source of his troubles.
 The baller made matters worse by lying when he concocted a story about slipping on some ice.
 He got off relatively easy, however — the Lakers made no effort to void his five-year, $30.2 million contract.

 Bill Belichick and the Patriots

-$750,000 for Spygate
+- $750,000 for Spygate